11 Jul Overhead Lifting After An Injury

 Overhead Lifting After An Injury

-We’re going to talk a little bit about my three favorite exercises for helping an athlete who’s dealt with a shoulder injury return to doing heavy overhead pressing whether that’s strict presses, push presses, or jerk variations.
-Returning to overhead lifting after an injury can be difficult and for the fitness athlete or the CrossFitter, Olympic weightlifter, almost every single workout that you do involves heavy shoulder movements.
+Returning to overhead lifting after an injury can be difficult and for the fitness athlete or the CrossFitter, Olympic weightlifter.
+Because, almost every single workout that you do involves heavy shoulder movements.
 It ends up being an area that gets banged up every now and then and you deal with injuries.
-If you’ve dealt with a significant injury and you’re taking your time and slowly progressing back to pushing those heavyweights again, these three exercises are a great way to build up from the rehab stuff that you’ve probably done with your physical therapist, your chiropractor, your MD, to the stuff that you really want to do, the push press, the jerks, the strict presses.
+If you’ve dealt with a significant injury and you’re progressing back to pushing those heavyweights again, these three exercises are a great way to build back up.
+There is a large gap between the rehab exercise you’ve been doing and push press, the jerks, the strict presses.
 These exercises will help bridge the gap back to overhead lifting after an injury.

 First, because of the bottoms up, it’s obviously a little bit more unstable.
-That’s going to make the stabilizers of your shoulder have to work a little bit harder.
+This will make the stabilizers of your shoulder have to work a little bit harder.
 That’s going to do a really good job of tying in those rehab exercises you were doing to the more advanced movements that you want to move to.
-Second, because of that instability, you’re not going to be able to load that as heavy as you would if you were pressing a dumbbell or kettlebell with the bottom down, which means that you’re not going to put as much stress on the shoulder joint.
+Second, because of that instability, you’re not going to be able to load that as heavy as you would if you were pressing a dumbbell or kettlebell with the bottom down.
+Which means, that you’re not going to put as much stress on the shoulder joint.
 Again, that’s going to make it a good intermediate exercise.